1337estofthe1337/PEN-Postgres-Express-Node/README.md

 # Basic Idea - My Bookmarks
 Make a website that hosts resources that you've accumulated so far from the Galvanize course.

-## Title Format - XYZ Resources
+## Topics Table
-Titles should be topics (i.e. Node Resources, Express Resources, PostgreSQL Resources, etc) **Each title will have to be it's own table**
+Topics should be titles (i.e. Node Resources, Express Resources, PostgreSQL Resources, etc) **Each title will have to have it's own id and title**

-### Paragraph Format - text & hyperlinks
+## Bookmarks Table
-Above the hyperlink there should be a title for the hyperlink, or the hyperlink will have the title Under the Title there should be hyperlinks to access the content Bonus?
-A short description of what the hyperlink's content is that's input by the user and can be updated/changed.
+There should be hyperlinks for the bookmarks that reference a certain topic in the Topics Table **Each bookmark needs it's own id, title, url, description, and referenced topic id**

 # CRUD - Create, Read, Update, & Destroy
 I'll need to add ways to create content by adding new content to the list